israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Creating an array using the result of a match

  The result of a match between a regular expression and a string can create a JavaScript array.
+ This array has properties and elements which provide information about the match.

 ### Math